dcomtois/summarytools/README.md

 All three functions:

-- Will display neatly formatted tables in plain text or [markdown](http://daringfireball.net/projects/markdown/) text thanks to Gergely Daróczi's [pander](https://github.com/Rapporter/pander) package.
+- Will display neatly formatted tables in plain text or [markdown](http://daringfireball.net/projects/markdown/) text thanks to Gergely Daróczi's [pander](https://github.com/Rapporter/pander) package
-- Will easily redirect their output to text files rather than console.
+- Will easily redirect their output to text files rather than console
 - Support `Hmisc` and `rapportools` variable labels
 - Return matrix objects for further manipulation if needed